UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

         > [!NOTE]
         > The error "Azure Classic Run As account creation error" may occur.
 This **DOES NOT** affect the process.

 4. Once deployed, navigate to the *Automation Account*.
-In the new blade, Under *Configuration Management*, select the solution to enable (Inventory & Change Tracking or Update Management).
+In the new blade, under *Configuration Management*, select the solution to enable (Inventory & Change Tracking or Update Management).

     - Select the *Log Analytics workspace* to link the automation account to.